thanh-ntt/UnlikelihoodMotionForecasting/README.md

 # Motion Forecasting with Unlikelihood Training inContinuous Space #
-This repository contains the code for [Motion Forecasting with Unlikelihood Training in Continuous Space](https://openreview.net/forum?id=4u25M570Iji).
+This (fork) repository contains the code for [Motion Forecasting with Unlikelihood Training in Continuous Space](https://openreview.net/forum?id=4u25M570Iji).
 Here we applied the unlikelihood loss with [Trajectron++](https://arxiv.org/abs/2001.03093) and test on the nuScenes dataset.
 Code is based on its official [implementation](https://github.com/StanfordASL/Trajectron-plus-plus).